eclipse/steady/docs/public/content/user/support/faq.md

 Problem: The execution of the APP goal takes very long.

 Explanation: Whenever a JAR, identified by its SHA1, is unknown to the backend, all its method signatures are gathered and uploaded.
-As a result, the first execution(s) of `vulas:app` can take some time, as any yet unknown JAR need to be covered.
+As a result, the first execution(s) of `steady:app` can take some time, as any yet unknown JAR need to be covered.
 Future executions will be significantly faster.

 ### app : The goal execution breaks with a 5xx response code received from the backend